Thursday, July 16, 2026

 SEO tools also provide a report of linking pages.
 This report lists the individual pages that contain links to the competitor’s website.

-Each entry typically shows the page providing the backlink and the page on the competitor’s site receiving the link.
+Each entry typically shows the page providing the backlink and the page on the competitor’s site receiving the link, making competitor backlink comparison easier.

 By examining these pages, users can better understand how the link appears within the content.
 The page may be referencing an article, mentioning a brand, or citing a resource.